 A domestic partnership is a legal or personal relationship between two individuals who live together and share a common domestic life but are neither joined by marriage nor a civil union.
-A Declaration of Registered Domestic Partnership shall be filed with the Clerk of the Commission.
+A Declaration of Registered Domestic Partnership shall be filed with the City Clerk.

 - The fee to register a domestic partnership is $13.25 for city residents and $26.75 for non-city residents.

 - If you and your partner wish to register as domestic partners, you need to complete an application, which may be printed from our website or picked up from our office, 200 East University Avenue, First Floor.